MicrosoftDocs/power-platform/power-platform/alm/solution-packager-tool.md

 ## Where to find the SolutionPackager tool

  The SolutionPackager tool is distributed as part of the [Microsoft.CrmSdk.CoreTools](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) NuGet package.
-See [Download tools from NuGet](/powerapps/developer/common-data-service/download-tools-nuget) for information about how to download it.
+To install the program, follow these steps.

+1. Download the NuGet package.
+1. Rename the package filename extension from .nupkg to .zip.
+1. Extract the contents of the compressed (zip) file.

+You will find the SolutionPackager.exe executable in the <extracted-folder-name>/contents/bin/coretools folder.
+Run the program from the coretools folder or add that folder to your PATH.

 <a name="arguments"></a>